Deelvin/tvm/demo/DLRM/README.md

 # DEMO setup

-The floder DLRM contains a set of scripts which are used for DLRM model inference performance analysis.
+The folder DLRM contains a set of scripts which are used for DLRM model inference performance analysis.
 Environment setup script:
 ```
 python prepare.py